1.Lifting with bad form

-2.Deadlifting heavy too often
+2.Deadlifting heavy too frequently

 3.Not deadlifting because of fear

-4.Deadlifting to be a ‘true macho’
+4.Deadlifting to be a “true macho”

-5.Using mixed grip for your deadlifts
+5.Using a mixed grip

-6.Using straps too often when you deadlift
+6.Using straps too often

 7.Expecting the deadlift to make your legs huge